The Altova European Banking Authority (EBA) XBRL Add-in for Excel shields reporting companies from the complexity of XBRL syntax.

 It's easy to get started with the Altova EBA XBRL add-in for Excel.
 Simply download the software and install it to begin your free, 30-day trial.

-In addition to the EBA taxonomy, the add-in supports report creation for the local taxonomies listed below.
+In addition to the EBA taxonomy for EBA XBRL reporting, the add-in supports report creation for the local taxonomies listed below.
 Simply download and install the required taxonomies from the EBA XBRL Add-in download page, and they will be available during report creation.